kineticadb/kinetica-udf-api-python/README.md

 If you cannot use pip (because the package is not available on PyPI, or there is no internet connectivity, then you can use easy_install instead.
-In this instance, you can place the whell or tgz file into the /opt/gpudb/thirdparty folder on the head node and use the /opt/gpudb/core/bin/gpudb_hosts_rsync_to.sh command to copy just the one file to all hosts.
+In this instance, you can place the wheel or tgz file into the /opt/gpudb/thirdparty folder on the head node and use the /opt/gpudb/core/bin/gpudb_hosts_rsync_to.sh command to copy just the one file to all hosts.
 Then use the /opt/gpudb/core/bin/gpudb_hosts_ssh_execute.sh